shahar603/SpaceXtract/README.md

   :param time: delta time from launch to skip to
   :return: index of requested frame

+extract_telemetry(frame)
+  Get time, velocity and alitutde values in frame
+  :param frame: Frame from the launch.
+  :return: tuple of time, velocity and alitutde (In this order)

 #### WARNING For res='1080p' the function takes between 10 seconds to 5 minutes.
 In addition to that it might fail (Return a None)
 or raise an exception, if it does, try to run it again #### get_capture(youtube_url, res)